This article will touch on the most common microgreen diseases (and some not-so-common).

 If you need more microgreens to harvest, plant more small trays instead of a larger 1020 tray.

-The amount of seed and soil will still be the same, and the microgreens in the middle of the tray will be closer to the edge allowing better airflow.
+The amount of seed and soil will remain the same, and the microgreens in the middle of the tray will be closer to the edge allowing better airflow.

 Don’t Re-Use Soil